watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 ## Challenge: Using your own custom Conversation workspace with Intu

-1. Make sure Intu is not running and navigate to your Convesation Service's dashboard of workspaces.
+1. Make sure Intu is not running and navigate to your Conversation Service's dashboard of workspaces.

 2. If you are importing a workspace, simply import it the same way you imported the Starter Kit Workspace json.
 If you are creating a brand new workspace, click the **Create** button.
 NOTE: When you import or create your new workspace, make sure it is present in the same Bluemix Conversation Service.